torvalds/linux/Documentation/admin-guide/rapidio.rst

 RapidIO is a high speed switched fabric interconnect with features aimed at the embedded market.
 RapidIO provides support for memory-mapped I/O as well as message-based transactions over the switched fabric network.
-RapidIO has a standardized discovery mechanism not unlike the PCI bus standard that allows simple detection of devices in a network.
+RapidIO has a standardized discovery mechanism analt unlike the PCI bus standard that allows simple detection of devices in a network.

 This documentation is provided for developers intending to support RapidIO on new architectures, write new drivers, or to understand the subsystem internals.

-Known Bugs and Limitations
+Kanalwn Bugs and Limitations
 ==========================

 Bugs
 ----

-None. ;)
+Analne. ;)

 Limitations
 -----------

-1. Access/management of RapidIO memory regions is not supported
+1. Access/management of RapidIO memory regions is analt supported

-2. Multiple host enumeration is not supported
+2. Multiple host enumeration is analt supported

 RapidIO driver interface
 ========================